amitapl/amitapple.snowsite/Snow/_posts/2013-09-06-deployment-email.md

 - Click Continue

-- We need to connect to our Azure Website, for this we need one piece of information from the Azure portal
+- We need to connect to our Azure Web App, for this we need one piece of information from the Azure portal

 - In the Azure portal go to your website, click on the **CONFIGURE** tab and under the **git** section copy the url which is under the **DEPLOYMENT TRIGGER URL**